Create a Killer Resume and Cover Letter

 • Proofread Thoroughly: Typos or grammatical errors can undermine your credibility.
 Proofread multiple times or have someone else review it for you.

-• End Strong: Conclude with a memorable closing statement, reiterating your interest and how you’ll add value to the company.
+• End Strong: Conclude with a memorable closing statement that reiterates your interest and highlights how you’ll add value to the company.

-• Follow-Up: After submitting your application, consider a polite follow-up email or call to show your continued interest and initiative.
+• Follow-up: After submitting your application, consider sending a polite follow-up email or making a call to demonstrate your continued interest and initiative.

 Cover all the bases

-Be sure to cover each of the person specification points outlined in the job ad, explaining why you tick each of the relevant boxes.
+Be sure to cover each of the person specification points outlined in the job advertisement, explaining why you meet each of the relevant criteria.
 If you don’t have previous experience in some of the areas, be sure to give examples of experience you do have that you will be able to adapt and bring across to the new role.
-Also, be concise; while you want to get across just how perfect you are for the role, you also don’t want to bore potential employers.
+Also, be concise; while you want to convey just how well-suited you are for the role, you also don’t want to bore potential employers.
 Keep it simple and save your best for the interview.

 Investigate the employer

-Do your research – it always helps to demonstrate that you know about the company you’re applying for a job with, and while you’ll want to save most of that for the interview, it can’t harm to show that you have an active interest in the company when writing your covering letter.
+Do your research – it always helps to demonstrate that you know about the company you’re applying for a job with.
+While you’ll want to save most of that for the interview, it can’t hurt to show that you have an active interest in the company when writing your covering letter.
 Explain why you’re interested in the role, and more specifically, what attracts you to that particular company.

 Explore the final details

-Always address your letter to the relevant person – many ads will tell you exactly who to address in your cover letter but if it isn’t clear be sure to call up and find out.
+Always address your letter to the relevant person – many ads will specify exactly who to address in your cover letter, but if it isn’t clear, be sure to call and find out.
 Not only does this show initiative, but putting the right person’s name at the top of your letter also looks so much better than ‘To whom it may concern’ or ‘Dear Sir/Madam’.
-Also, sign off in the correct fashion – if you have opened with the recipient’s name, finish with ‘Yours sincerely’.
+Also, sign off correctly – if you have opened with the recipient’s name, finish with ‘Yours sincerely’.
 However, if you have begun with ‘Dear Sir’, then you’ll want to end the letter with ‘Yours faithfully’.

 Keep it fresh